We want to help you be prepared for finding internships and careers. Here are some of the Career Center’s resources that can get you started.

 Use the Career Readiness Checklist and Are You Career Ready resources to get ideas for enhancing your skills and knowledge. (what’s written in bold will link to the two attached documents by the same name.)

-Get your professional wardrobe started with the most important piece: The Interview Suit
+Get your professional wardrobe started with these clothing and resale shops.

 Salary negotiation is one of the last steps in the job search process.
 It should not be an issue until the employer is ready to make you an offer, so don't bring it up during your initial interviews.